Best Utilization of Link Structure and Data Enrichment [MAMA Board]

 How do I correctly set up a big data flow for my app?

 The first thing that has to happen correctly is actually the links.
-The link is the first thing that connects the traffic source to your tracker.
+The link is the first thing that connects the traffic source to your measurement platform.
 If things are wrong there, your entire flow will be wrong, and then there is no way any of your engineers or you yourself can actually make sense of the data and make it work correctly.

 When we’re talking about different traffic sources, the main thing that you need to remember is there are different partners, there is different data, and there are different macros.
 It’s something that is very important to understand.
 The basis of what we do is the links, but the way we use the links is by actually adding the macros into the links.